ZeroQI/Absolute-Series-Scanner/README.md

 Troubleshooting:
 ================

-If you have these or similar symptoms:
-- scanner not listed in scanner list
+If the scanner not listed in scanner list:
-- nothing is scanned
-- episodes are missing
-- Series are missing
-- library doesn't add new content (after scanner update) then most likelly the scanner is crashing and revert any changed to the library

-Include the following logs then:
-- [...]/Plex Media Server/Logs/Plex Media Scanner.log                       (scanner crash info)
-- [...]/Plex Media Server/Logs/Plex Media Scanner (custom ASS).log          (episodes info)
-- [...]/Plex Media Server/Logs/Plex Media Scanner (custom ASS) filelist.log (library file list)

-ANd post in:
-- Support thread for Scanner (you are unsure): https://forums.plex.tv/discussion/113967/absolute-series-scanner-for-anime-mainly/#latest
-- Github issue page (you have a bug):          https://github.com/ZeroQI/Absolute-Series-Scanner/issues
+- Make sure you did not create a movie library, as it will mot show a SERIES scanner....
+- check size and open file to check for corruption
+- If you have HTML tags at the beginning you saved the scanner file wrong and should feel bad

-On windows, if you get in "Plex Media Scanner.log" the following error:
+On windows install https://www.microsoft.com/en-us/download/details.aspx?id=5555 if you experience this error:
 <PRE><CODE>
 Jul 23, 2016 12:55:54.558 [5288] ERROR - Error scanning directory .
 Jul 23, 2016 12:55:54.574 [5288] ERROR - No module in Absolute Series Scanner